-You’re hopefully now sold on how great a sinking fund is.
-And it gets even better because it’s easy to start your own sinking fund.
+Now that you know what a sinking fund is and how it can help your financial goals and well-being, you’re almost ready to go!
+It’s easy to start your own sinking fund.
 Here are the steps you’ll want to take:

-- Open a bank account specifically for your sinking fund.
+- Open an account specifically for your sinking fund.
 You’ll want to keep this money separate from your other accounts so you know exactly how much you have available to spend.

 - Make a list of all the things you want and need to save for, as well as how much they cost.
 Think about things you have to pay for (taxes, insurance) and the things you’re excited to spend money on (vacations, a new car, holiday spending).